 12. RJ45 Network / Ethernet Cable

-Ethernet cable isn’t exactly related to PC building, but it is something that you see on many PCs that are connected to a Local Area Network / modem.
+Ethernet cable isn’t strictly related to PC building, but you see it on many PCs connected to a Local Area Network/modem.

 Ethernet cables connect to the RJ45 port on your motherboard.
-The application of these cables is often seen in offices these days, but if your home-PC does not have a WiFi and you want to connect to the internet, you will have to use one of these cables to connect your PC to the modem.
+The application of these cables is often seen in offices, but if your home PC does not have WiFi and you want to connect to the internet, you will have to use one of these cables to connect your PC to the modem.

 Final Words

-The cables mentioned above are the most common as well as critical for any PC builder to understand.
+The cables mentioned above are the most common and critical for any PC builder to understand.

-There are other less important cables such as the COMA or Serial Port Cable (which is more or less obsolete), thunderbolt header cable etc.
+There are other less critical cables such as the COMA or Serial Port Cable (which is more or less obsolete), thunderbolt header cable, etc.

 Thanks Man.